ux-at-icfnext/cwig/pages/patterns/table.md

 usa-link: https://designsystem.digital.gov/components/table/
 specification:
 Tables are UI.
-Uusally not clickable.
+They contain content but are not clickable.